x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 The **Search-AdminAuditLog** cmdlet returns the fields described in the "Audit log contents section of [Administrator audit logging](https://technet.microsoft.com/library/22b17eb8-d8ee-4599-b202-d6a7928c20d9.aspx).
 Of the fields returned by the cmdlet, two fields, **CmdletParameters** and **ModifiedProperties**, contain additional information that isn't viewable by default.

 To view the contents of the **CmdletParameters** and **ModifiedProperties** fields, use the following steps.
-Or, you can use the procedure in **Use the Shell to search for audit log entries and send results to a recipient** later in this topic to create an XML file.
+Or, you can use the procedure in **Use Exchange Online PowerShell to search for audit log entries and send results to a recipient** later in this topic to create an XML file.

 This procedure uses the following concepts: